andyljones/zonotable/readme.md

 * Figure out what's going on with CSR blocking requests on OpenReview.
 The Zotero extension works there, why doesn't the bookmark?
     * Problem is the `Content-Security-Policy: connect-src 'self' export.arxiv.org` header that OpenReview serves.
 Zotero runs a 'background page' view where requests are done from, and that seems to bypass it.
     * Turns out CSP has [killed bookmarklets in general](https://geordgez.github.io/jots/2017/12/31/xss-csp-bookmarklet).
 Welp.
 Need to develop an extension I guess.
+    * Might be able to use Greasemonkey or similar to avoid writing a whole extension?